bjango/Bjango-Templates/Help/Help.md

 To export using the tvOS template, choose `File` → `Export ` to save the larger icon as a PNG.
 To save each layer of a parallax icon, turn off all the layers except the one you’d like to export (`Layer 1` etc), then choose `File` → `Export`.
 Repeat the process for all the layers you’re using in your icon.
 I don’t think there’s a better way to automate the process while still keeping the artwork stacked (which makes the initial design process and alignment easier).

 - `App Icon - Apple tvOS.afdesign`

+To export using the Google Android adaptive icon template, hide all the layers except the foreground layers, then choose `File` → `Export`.
+Repeat the process for the background layers.

+- `App Icon - Google Android adaptive icon.ai`

 To export a single image of all the icons, choose `File` → `Export`.
 -----